Online Recommendations for Agents with Discounted Adaptive Preferences: Omitted Proofs from Section

 \subsection{Proof of Lemma \ref{lemma:pseudoinc-ird}}

 \begin{proof} From Lemma \ref{lemma:ird-menus}, it suffices to show that the menu time $\mu_i$ for any such point $x$ is at most $1$.
-Given that $v$ lies inside $\Delta^{\phi}(n)$ and that each $f_i$ is pseudo-increasing, we have that
+Given that $v$ and $x$ lie inside $\Delta^{\phi}(n)$ and that each $f_i$ is pseudo-increasing, we have that